-(a) Member States may submit de-listing requests at any time.
+(a) Member States may submit delisting requests at any time.

-(b) Without prejudice to available procedures, a petitioner (individuals or entities on the List) may submit a petition to request review of the case.
+(b) Without prejudice to available procedures, a petitioner (individual(s), groups, undertakings, and/or entities on the List) may submit a petition to request review of the case.

-(c) A petitioner seeking to submit a request for de-listing can do so either directly to the Focal Point for de-listing established pursuant to resolution $1730 (2006)^2$ as outlined in paragraph (g) below, or through his/her State of residence or citizenship as outlined in paragraph (h) below.
-In cases where listings are made directly by a resolution of the Security Council, the Committee assumes the role of the designating State(s) as described in paragraphs 7(g)(v.), 7(h)(i.) and 7(h)(ii.) below.
+(c) A petitioner seeking to submit a request for de-listing can do so either directly to the Focal Point as outlined in paragraph (g) below, or through his/her State of residence or nationality as outlined in paragraph (h) below.
+In cases where listings are made directly by a resolution of the Security Council, the Committee assumes the role of the designating State(s) as described in paragraphs 7(g)(v), 7(h)(i) and 7(h)(ii) below.